 Many projects implemented over the last 30 years using Magic's platforms have successfully migrated to the latest technologies, clearly demonstrating the benefits of Magic’s metadata approach and its ability to preserve the value of IT investments.

 A key advantage of Magic's metadata approach is its ability to support multiple operating systems.
-As application logic is defined in a platform-independent metadata repository, the server application engine can be deployed on various server operating systems, such as Microsoft Windows, Sun Solaris, IBM AIX, IBM I and Linux.
+As application logic is defined in a platform-independent metadata repository, the server application engine can be deployed on various server operating systems, such as Microsoft Windows, .NET Framework, Sun Solaris, IBM AIX, IBM i and Linux.
 Similarly, the client application engine can be deployed on Microsoft Windows, RIM BlackBerry, Apple iOS (iPhone and iPad), and Google Android, as well as any future platform.
 Magic’s technology streamlines complexity by performing automatic partitioning between the server and client engines.
 The support for metadata by the native engines of any platform turns every Magic-based project into a future-proof investment.